OneHatRepo/events/README.md

 # OneHat Events
 [@onehat/events](https://www.npmjs.com/package/@onehat/events)
 Takes the node.js [events](https://www.npmjs.com/package/events) package and adds the following functionality:
 - **Registration / unregistration of events.** Events cannot be emitted until registered.
 This gives more control over the events, and forces better design.
+List of events can be obtained via emitter.getRegisteredEvents()
 - **Pausing / resuming event emission.** Paused events will be added to a queue, and can be optionally emitted when events are resumed.
 Default is to discard queued events when resuming.
 - **Relaying of events from one object to another.** A relayed event will appear to be emitted from the relaying object, not from the origin object.
 - **Event Bubbling.** Events can bubble up a hierarchy of classes or components.